-- You can use the dressing described in the recipe or for a little twist try Strawberry Poppyseed Salad Dressing or drizzling this spinach strawberry salad with feta with homemade Balsamic glaze, or Greek Yogurt Dressing.
+- You can use the dressing described in the recipe or for a little twist try Strawberry Poppyseed Salad Dressing or Balsamic glaze.

 - Strawberries are not only a strong carrier of iron but they act as an active iron absorber.
 Most of the berries are a naturally good source of vitamin C which helps to absorb non-heme iron.
 Slice the strawberries in quarters or into thinner slices.
 How to cut strawberries.

 - More spinach salad topping ideas: poppy seeds, chia seeds, candied or toasted nuts.
 Red onion pairs well with these ingredients too and adds that necessary zing to the salad!
 To make the onion flavor less harsh, soak the sliced red onion in clean cold water for 15 minutes before adding it to the salad.

 - Add strawberries to the salad last to maintain freshness.
 Store extra strawberries in the fridge layered with paper towels in a box.
 Only wash the berries you need for the salad to prevent moisture.